Table of contents

 Water

 Water is plentiful along the trail to Amethyst Basin and accessible from small streams and lakes.
-Though many sources look pure, Giardia and Campylobacter are present in this area so we recommend using a lightweight water filter (here’s a list of our faves).
-We carried the MSR Trail Shot on our most recent trip and were happy with its performance.
-Two other good lightweight options are the SteriPen Ultra and Aquamira Drops.
-Check out our best water filters list for more excellent options.
+Many sources look pure, but you must filter water because Giardia and Campylobacter are present in this area.
+Check out our best water filters list for recommendations.

 Regulations